kq49539/DATA690-ATMAN/individual_project/Part_A_Final.md

 ![newplot (9)](https://github.com/kq49539/DATA690-ATMAN/blob/main/individual_project/newplot%20(9).png)
 # Chart Interpretation:
 - The figure elicits that the number of passengers for Brazil and UK were more involved in labour force.

+# Conclusion
+- From the above Graphs it is very obvious that the number of passengers carried by AirTransport was maximum in USA.
+- Next we can conclude that number of passenger carried to different country between the age (20-24) was maximum in